See below for a guide to the most frequently asked questions by our customers.

 - What kind of underlay and gripper should be used with my runner?

 A good quality rubber crumb and felt underlay is always recommended for both flatweave and wilton installations.
 Pin gripper should be used with a wilton runner and Microplast gripper should be used with a flatweave runner.
-If you have a loose runner/rug on a hard floor we recommend that Anti-slip underlay is used to prevent slippage.
+If you have a loose runner/rug on a hard floor or carpet we recommend that Antiskid underlay is used to prevent slippage.

 - Can I use my own fitter?